waynodiablo/Oystercard/rails/yelpv1.md

 get 'restaurants' => 'restaurants#index'
 ```

 which links up the '/restaurants' URL to the index action on the restaurants controller.
-As we have more actions we could continue to add individual routes such as "get 'restaurants/new' => 'restaurants#new'", but rails gives us a shortcut for creating all the commonly used routes associated with a resource, e.g.
+As we have more actions we could continue to add individual routes such as `get 'restaurants/new' => 'restaurants#new'`, but rails gives us a shortcut for creating all the commonly used routes associated with a resource, e.g.

 ```ruby
 resources :restaurants